A.P. Moller - Maersk Competitive Strategy & SWOT Analysis

 Strengths

 - Maersk operates a fleet of over 700 vessels, including the world’s largest ultra-large container vessels (ULCVs), which allows the company to achieve a cost-per-unit that smaller, regional carriers simply cannot replicate.
-Furthermore, its first-mover advantage in green methanol allows it to offer shippers a verified, zero-emission transport option, insulating it from impending carbon taxes.
+Its first-mover advantage in green methanol allows it to offer shippers a verified, zero-emission transport option, insulating it from impending carbon taxes.

 Weaknesses